 One of the most serious forms of injury that can happen is a brain injury.
 The brain is part of the central nervous system that controls everything we do, from basic automatic bodily functions like breathing and keeping the heartbeat going to gross motor movements like walking and dancing.
 Sustaining a brain injury can affect any one of these systems, leading to vast changes in how you live your life from the point of injury onward.
 Even so-called mild traumatic brain injuries (TBIs), such as concussions, can lead to chronic problems after the damage has been done.
-If you need to speak to a brain injury lawyer in Blue Springs about building a legal case, the experienced attorneys at Mayer & Rosenberg, P.C. can help you navigate the legal system.
+If you need to speak to a brain injury lawyer about building a legal case, the experienced attorneys at Mayer & Rosenberg, P.C. can help you navigate the legal system.

 According to reports published by the Centers for Disease Control and Prevention (CDC), the most common causes of traumatic brain injuries across age groups are motor vehicle traffic accidents, accidental falls, and criminal assault.
 Assault is, disturbingly, one of the most common causes of TBI in the very youngest members of the population (aged 0-14), while falls make up the majority of TBI causes among the eldest members of the population (aged 65 and up).